mahesh863/snapTalk-backend/README.md

-# snapTalk-backend# This app has been made with Node and MongoDB
+# This app has been made with Node and MongoDB

 ## Demo